thedavecarroll/BluebirdPS/docs/Helper Commands/Find-TwitterMastodonLinks.md

 ### -IgnoreDomain

 Some Urls are similar to Mastodon account references.
 You can use this parameter to include a list of domains to ignore.

+This parameter is often used to ignore domains that use a similarly structured URI as a Mastodon URL.
+If the following domains are not ignored, you will receive errors when you import them into your Mastodon account.

+'youtube.com','medium.com','withkoji.com','twitter.com'

+Additionally, you may want to ignore valid Mastodon instances that are not part of the Fediverse, such as counter.social, or those that have been defederated.

 ```yaml
 Type: System.String[]